camunda/camunda-docs/docs/components/modeler/web-modeler/run-or-publish-your-process.md

 <img src={LinkStartFormImg} style={{width: 400}} alt="Linking a start form" />

-6. Optionally, define the [output mapping](../../concepts/variables.md#output-mappings) for the fields of the form, and consume the data in following steps.
+6. (Optional) Define the [output mapping](../../concepts/variables.md#output-mappings) for the fields of the form and consume the data in the following steps.
 If you leave the output mapping empty, you can access all output variables of the form.

 You can preview the linked form by clicking the **link icon** again.